 20 % of the remaining positive financial result with a maximum of 10 k€ will be handed over as seed money to the organizers of the 7th Regional European IRPA congress.

-The remaining positive financial result will be handed over to REPS with the obligation to invest it in projects or activities beneficial to all members of REPS-HPS.
+The remaining positive financial result will be handed over to REPS with the obligation to invest it in projects or activities beneficial to REPS-HPS radiation protection activities.

 9. GRANTS